Bible: BJU Press

 We review cursive that was learned in 2nd grade with teacher created worksheets and implementing cursive writing into daily assignments.

-Reading: Bob Jones and the Accelerated Reading program
+Reading: Bob Jones, the Accelerated Reading program, and 4 literature units

 We use the Bob Jones readers to focus on reading skills and comprehension for the first semester.
 During the second semester, we focus on four literature units.
 Dictionary skills and sentence writing are incorporated into The Mouse and the Motorcycle.
 The Iditarod is taught in conjunction with the novel Stone Fox.
 The third graders learn about a Christian's walk with God using Pilgrim's Progress from Abeka Reading Series.
 Our last novel is Whipping Boy.
 The third graders learn the value of true friendship in this fantasy.
 We also compare and contrast all four novels with the movies.

 Spelling: BJU Press curriculum for the spelling words

 We use a variety of teacher-created spelling activities to learn 20 spelling words every week.

 BJU Press focuses on addition and subtraction facts, place value to 1,000,000, addition and subtraction up to 5 digit numbers, representing and interpreting data with graphs, multiplication and division for 1 to 12, fractions, calendars and telling time, elapsed time, measurement - customary and metric, geometry, money, and decimals